eylonmiz22/Operating_Systems_Sodoku/README.md

 ## Description: ##
+This repository includes solutions to exercises, given as part of the Operating Systems course.

 The program accepts 4 files of the sodoku solution board.
 The goal is to determine whether a given solution is legal or not according to sodoku game rules and to print the result.